COP4331Group5/book_renter/CONTRIBUTING.md

 It is recommended to develop in Docker, as developing natively requires more setup.

-(Optional) Depending on your editor, you can install the [Prettier plugin](https://prettier.io/docs/en/editors).
+Optional: Depending on your editor, you can install the [Prettier plugin](https://prettier.io/docs/en/editors).
 This will make sure the entire team uses the same code style.

 ## Develop in Docker